 But if you were to take a walk around The Joneses neighborhood and were given a free pass to approach any other house and ask after their financial situation, you might discover a whole heap of other Joneses whose lives you might be more inspired by.

 These Joneses tend to live a little more modestly and privately.
 They may also have a few of the toys that you associate with wealth.
 The difference is that these Joneses actually own what they have.
+They prioritize saving money towards their financial goals over getting into thousands of dollars in credit card debt for things they can’t afford.

 These are The Joneses that you and I can learn from.